yfphoon/IntroToNotebooks/README.md

 This repository contains data and analytic assets for the Lab.
 The iPython Notebook is designed to run on
 <a href="https://datascience.ibm.com" target="_blank">IBM Data Science Experience</a> and analyzes the churn.csv and customer.csv data sets.

+There are 2 notebooks to work through in this exercise.

 ### Getting Started
 - Create a **Project** in DSX Cloud and name it *IntroToNotebooks*